The name specified is not recognized as an internal or external command, operable program or batch file.

-To fix this either modify the command to fully qualify the location of the executable file by including the installation folder details.
-Alternatively, just add the installation folder to the PATH environment variable.
+To fix this either modify the command to fully qualify the location of the executable file by including the installation folder details or alternatively, just add the installation folder to the PATH environment variable.

 NOTE: Be careful when editing the PATH as it is used by Windows itself.
 In the dialog mentioned above, when possible, it is best to make the changes to the User version, leaving the System version alone.

 IMPORTANT: Take extreme care when editing this PATH environment variable.
 Only add to it.
 Never delete from it.